 Your boat's DC electrical system operates on 12VDC Power supplied by the batteries.
-The 12VDC Main distribution panel (12VDC MDP) is located inside the console above the steps and accessed via the hinged door on the front.
+The 12VDC Main distribution panel (12VDC MDP) is located inside the console above the sink and accessed via the hinged door on the front.

-The 12VDC Main Distribution panel below includes two meters that provide current information about your DC system, including voltage and amperage draw on each bus.
-(Refer to Pages 110-111).
+The 12VDC Main Distribution panel includes two meters that provide current information about your DC system, including voltage and amperage draw on each bus.
+(Refer to Pages 112-113).